Berlin: The Downfall 1945

-Berlin: The Downfall 1945 (also known as The Fall of Berlin 1945 in the US) is a narrative history by Antony Beevor of the Battle of Berlin during World War II.
+Berlin: The Downfall 1945 (published as The Fall of Berlin 1945 in the United States) is a narrative history book by Antony Beevor of the Battle of Berlin during the Second World War.
 It was published by Viking Press in 2002, then later by Penguin Books in 2003.
-The book achieved both critical and commercial success.
+It was critically and commercially successful.
 It has been a number-one best seller in seven countries and in the top five in another nine countries.
-Together this book and Beevor's Stalingrad, first published in 1998, have sold nearly three million copies.
+Together it and Beevor's Stalingrad, first published in 1998, have sold nearly three million copies.

 Contents

-The book revisits the events of the Battle of Berlin in 1945 and narrates how the Red Army defeated the Wehrmacht and brought an end to Hitler's Third Reich as well as an end to the war in Europe.
-The book was accompanied by a BBC Timewatch programme on Beevor's research into the subject.
+The book revisits the events of the Battle of Berlin in 1945 and narrates how the Red Army defeated the Wehrmacht and brought an end to Nazi Germany, and to the war in Europe.
+The book was accompanied by a Timewatch programme by the BBC on Beevor's research into the subject.

 Prizes

 Beevor received the first Trustees' Award of the Longman-History Today Awards in 2003.